Xilinx/RFNoC-HLS-ATSC-RX/README.md

 ## Conclusion
 It was realized partway through the project that real time playback was an ambitious stretch goal.
 Although real time playback was not achieved in this iteration of development, HLS optimizations made it possible for several blocks to meet their respective targets and for all blocks to process data into playable video.

+**Tip:** As mentioned earlier, instantiating many CEs increases the chance of critical warnings on timing or erratic behavior (even without any critical warnings).
+When testing all blocks, it would be better to evenly distribute CE instances among 2 or 3 images (3 or 4 CEs per image) instead of maximizing the number of CE instances per image.

 [grdtv]: <https://github.com/gnuradio/gnuradio/tree/master/gr-dtv/examples>

 [rfnoc]: <https://github.com/Xilinx/RFNoC-HLS-ATSC-RX/tree/master/rfnoc>